-Tip: When striking with closed fists, you should aim to hit with the two biggest knuckles — the ones on your pointer and middle fingers, Gavish says.
+Pro tip: When striking with closed fists, aim to hit with your two biggest knuckles — the ones on your pointer and middle fingers, Gavish says.
 “They are bigger, stronger, and will cause more damage on impact.”

-2. Kick the groin.
+1. Kick the groin

 “When in doubt: Kick the groin with as much speed and power as your body can master,” Gavish says.

 Tip: Unlike what you see in the movies, do not aim with your foot or knee, Gavish says.
-Your shin will deliver the maximum impact (Bonus: It's a larger surface area, so harder to miss.
+Your shin will deliver the maximum impact.
+Bonus: Your shin has a larger surface area, so it’s harder to miss.

-3. Stop an outside strike.
+2. Stop an outside strike

 “Practicing your defenses can make a huge difference in how your body reacts to violence,” Gavish says.
 “Getting hit in the arm is not as bad as getting hit in the face.”

 At the same time, use your other hand to make a perfect fist and punch your attacker in one of the soft spots in the face: the nose, the jaw, or the throat — whatever is available.

-4. Escape a bear hug.
+3. Escape a bear hug

 This isn’t the good kind of bear hug.
 It’s when someone approaches from behind and grabs you, pressing your arms against the sides of your body.

-How to do it: Drop your weight down swiftly by mimicking a fast squat.
+Drop your weight down swiftly by mimicking a fast squat.
 “This immediately lowers your center of gravity, making it much harder for you to be picked up or moved,” Gavish says.

-With your feet wider than hip-width, shift your hips to the side, so you have a direct path to your attacker’s groin with your hand.
+With your feet wider than hip-width apart, shift your hips to the side, so you have a direct path to your attacker’s groin with your hand.
 Using an open palm, strike hard and fast until his grip releases.

-5. Escape a two-handed choke from behind.
+4. Escape a two-handed choke from behind

 If you feel hands wrap around your neck from behind, you need to act fast.
 Not to freak you out, but the risks — namely, cutting off your air supply — can be severe.
-Luckily there’s a way to escape.
+Luckily, there’s a way to escape.